pallets-eco/flask-classful/README.rst

 --------------------

-So I guess I have to break the narrative a bit here so I can take some time to talk about `Flask-Classy`'s special method names.
+So I guess I have to break the narrative a bit here so I can take some time to talk about `Flask-Classful`'s special method names.

 Here's the thing. `FlaskView` is smart.
 No, not solving differential equations smart, but let's just say it knows how to put the round peg